-Built atop Ulysses Peak, Sherman served as the primary launch point for the heavy bombers that would maintain a constant vigil near the jump points into Xi’An territory.
+Sherman is city built atop Ulysses Peak on Cascom in Castra System.
+It was formerly a primary launch point for the heavy bombers that would maintain a constant vigil near the jump points into Xi’an territory.
 A majority of the base has now been demilitarized for civilian use, transforming the Navy’s landing pads and mechanic bays into the primary landing zone for traffic entering and leaving the planet.

 Depending on the time of year, you may see what appears to be a landscape of clouds shrouding the surface of the planet.
 Poking up through that canopy will be Sherman, a virtual island in the sky.

 Quick note: you enthusiasts will also probably notice a lot of firepower on your approach: anti-ship batteries as well as a pair of AOV-9 anti-orbital cannons.
 They may look old, but don’t try to be funny.
 They still work.

 The military sold off the landing zone.
 It changed hands several times over the years until it became a parking lot franchise owned by Reezus Thorn, who also handles the site’s minimal ship repairs.